zaeonNineZero/Flans-Mod-Plus-Plus/README.md

 * Added a delay before you can reload a gun by right/left clicking; this can be bypassed by using R to reload, or by adding the ReloadDelay line to a gun file.
 * Added the NamedPaintjob line, which has an additional input for adding names to a gun's paintjob.
 Use "ShowPaintjobName True" to enable paintjob names in the item's description, and add DefaultPaintjobName to set the name of the default paintjob.
 (If DefaultPaintjobName is unset, it will not be shown in the description regardless)

+* Guns with multiple fire modes will now show their fire mode outside the ammo counter text; this can be forced on for guns with only a single fire mode as well.
+* Added per-gun configuration for whether to sure the default crosshair in certain situations, such as aiming vs. not aiming and scope attached vs. no scope attached.

-* Guns can be configured to rely on bullets for spread, projectile count, and velocity values.
+* Guns can be configured to rely on bullets for determining spread, projectile count, and velocity values.
 Useful for making birdshot shells, slug rounds, or a multi-projectile ammo for an energy/plasma weapon.
 * Glass block with a high enough hardness or blast resistant are now invulnerable to being broken by bullets.
-Thermal Expansion Reinforce Glass is truly bullet-proof!
+Thermal Expansion's Reinforced Glass is truly bullet-proof!
 * Mining Lasers!
 Use "MiningLaserBeam True", then add MiningLaserMaxHardness and MiningLaserMaxResistance to make a bullet behave like a Mining Laser projectile.
 If a block is not too hard or blast resistant, it will be mined and dropped by the bullet when hit.
-* Ammo items can now drop other items, such as parts, when emptied in Survival Mode.
-You laser weapons can now drop empty batteries that can be refueled!
+* Ammo items can now properly drop other items, such as parts, when emptied in Survival Mode.
+From example, a laser weapon's ammo could drop an empty battery, which can then be recharged.

 * Grenades can now have descriptions added to them.
-Easily let players know that your landmine will prime after 5 seconds!
+Good for letting players know how long a grenade's fuse lasts.
 * Grenade and Bullet models can now be rescaled using ModelScale.

 * Bipods: Use "Bipod True" and the BipodEffectivenessMultiplier multiplier to set make a grip function as a Bipod.
 Bipods only apply their recoil reduction modifier when sneaking.